Understanding Tinned Copper Wire

 Strong resistance to oxidation:

-When tin is heated, its surface can form a protective film of SnO2, preventing the oxygen in the air from further diffusing into it, which can protect the wire well.
-So we can find that tinned copper wire is widely used in some high temperature cable and rubber cable.
+When we heated tin, its surface can form a protective film of SnO2, preventing the oxygen in the air from further diffusing into it, which can protect the wire well.
+So some high temperature cable and rubber cable will use tinned copper conductor.

 Weldability is good: